microsoft/mixed-reality-extension-sdk-samples/DEVELOPER.md

 you to point your app to the local source code package of the SDK rather than the one published to NPM.
-To do this you will first need to clone the [Mixed Reality Extension SDK](https://github.com/Microsoft/mixed-reality-extension-sdk) and add a sdk-path-config.json file that contains the json `{ "sdkPath": "<path_to_sdk>"}` where the `<path_to_sdk>` is the path to the 'node' folder of the SDK repo you cloned.
+To do this you will first need to clone the [Mixed Reality Extension SDK](https://github.com/Microsoft/mixed-reality-extension-sdk) and add a sdk-path-config.json file that contains the json `{ "sdkPath": "<path_to_sdk>"}` where the `<path_to_sdk>` is the root folder of your SDK repo clone.
 This json file should be added to the `./scripts` directory where the helper script is located.
 See `sdk-path-config-example.json` as an example that assumes you have cloned the SDK and sample repositories with their default names into the same parent folder.